Mobile County Public School System: Operations

+Beginning in the 1960s the district headquarters were in the former Barton Academy.
+In 2004 the board of trustees was trying to acquire a former KBR, Inc. facility to where it could move the headquarters.
+Harold Dodge, the superintendent, decided to use the KBR site as his recommendation to the board of trustees.
+In 2007 the headquarters moved to its current location.

 Student body

 As of 2011, the county school system had 60,946 students, making it the largest school district in Alabama.
 This was a decrease of 916 students from the previous school year, with a decrease in 502 students in the traditional county schools.
 Much of the remaining population loss resulted from the termination of a contract with Alternatives Unlimited Inc., an outside company, to operate Drop Back In Academy.
 As of 2011, schools east of Interstate 65 usually had more severe decreases in their student bodies than schools west of the interstate.

 Schools

 High

 There are currently 17 high schools operated by the MCPSS.

 Middle

 There are currently 19 middle schools operated by the MCPSS.